 Introduction:

-Alike most cancers, metastasis arising from advanced cancers increases mortality rates, recurrences and prolonged treatments which further decreases survival.
+metastasis arising from advanced cancers increases mortality rates, recurrences and prolonged treatments which further decreases survival.
 A small fraction, reported as 10-15%, of prostate cancers result in mortalities due to this aggressive nature of advanced cancers.
 Fortunately, a system that regulates caveolae formation and exosome sorting had been implicated in advanced prostate cancers which may provide a vantage point for finding therapeutic targets.
 Caveolin-1 (CAV1) without its accompanying cavin family proteins had been found as a common trend in several cancers, best exemplified in the advanced prostate cancer cell line (PC3).
 Reinstating the expression of cavin-1 in this system had been found to change the export of a particular microRNA species, alongside proteins, which also had correlated decrease in aggressive behaviour.
 However, the full extent of the miRNAs being selectively exported and the mechanisms that mediate this process are mostly unknown.
 Hereby, elucidating which miRNAs are selectively exported based on cavin introduction and potential chaperone and escort proteins function in this system can reveal therapeutic targets to stunt metastasis.

 Background.
 1984 words